-- C More than Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000).
-Supplies of more than Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000) or less may be awarded by the city manager pursuant to the informal bidding procedure (Section 3.30.095), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
+C More than Seventy-Five Thousand Dollars (\$75,000) to Two-Hundred Fifty Thousand Dollars (\$250,000).
+Materials, supplies, and equipmentSupplies of more than Seventy-Five Thousand Dollars (\$250,000) to Two-Hundred Fifty Thousand Dollars (\$250,000) or less may be awarded by the city manager pursuant to the informal bidding procedure (Section 3.30.095), best competitive value procedure (Section 3.30.140), or any exception consistent with this chapter.
 Priority for awarding is to be given to the lowest price quote.
+Justification for award on basis other than lowest price must be approved by the purchasing officer Materials, supplies, and equipment of up to twenty-five thousand dollars (\$25,000) may be awarded by a designated position, subject to the limits and authorizations established under Section 3.30.050(B).
+The contract shall be awarded in the best interest of the city.

-Justification for award on basis other than lowest price must be approved by the purchasing officer - D More than Two-Hundred Fifty Thousand Dollars (\$250,000).
-Supplies of more than Two-Hundred Fifty Thousand Dollars (\$250,000) shall, except as otherwise provided in this chapter, be awarded by the city council pursuant to formal bidding procedures and to the lowest responsible bidder or any exception consistent with this chapter.
+D More than Two-Hundred Fifty Thousand Dollars (\$250,000).
+Materials, supplies, and equipmentSupplies of more than Two-Hundred Fifty Thousand Dollars (\$250,000) shall, except as otherwise provided in this chapter, be awarded by the city council pursuant to formal bidding procedures and to the lowest responsible bidder or any exception consistent with this chapter.
 The city council may reject any or all bids received and may waive any irregularities in each bid received.